Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 Launching an advertising agency is a low-cost way to enter the world of entrepreneurship.
+Here's exactly how to do it.

-There are three main purposes of a business plan: to establish your business focus, to secure funding (if you’re planning to seek investor capital as your agency grows), and to attract executive leaders to help you manage your company.
+Before you can get up and running, you’ll need to create a detailed business plan that outlines your strategies for launching and growing an advertising agency.
+There are three main purposes of a business plan: to establish your business focus, to secure funding (if needed to launch or, later, expand your agency), and to attract executive leaders to help manage the company if you don’t want to operate it as a solo entrepreneur.

-Include the following elements in your plan:
+Include the following elements in your plan.

 Your business plan should also incorporate SMART goals — specific, measurable, attainable, relevant and time-based goals — to increase your chances of success.
+However, expect this plan to evolve as you gather input and refine your approach.

 A flexible or hybrid approach with different payment structures can help you meet clients’ needs while allowing them to stay on budget.

 Every advertising agency needs clients.
-Before you start spreading the word about your services, decide what types of businesses you want to work with, in terms of industries, business sizes, locations, services needed and other characteristics.
-Once you’ve defined your ideal client, research companies that fit that description and study their current advertising efforts.
+Before you start spreading the word about your services, decide what types of clients you’d like to work with in terms of industries, business sizes, locations, services needed and other characteristics.
+Conducting market research and developing customer personas will help you home in on your ideal client.

-“You may have worked at some big shops and created some Cannes Lions-winning work, but that was before, and this is now,” Lewis advised.
-“A couple [of] times, we found ourselves over-estimating budgets or a brand’s creative aspirations because of our past experience, and it scared those potential clients away.
-So, consider why a brand is speaking with you and not the 1,000 other more established agencies, and budget accordingly.”
+“A couple [of] times, we found ourselves over-estimating budgets or a brand’s creative aspirations because of our past experience, and it scared those potential clients away,” Lewis said.
+“So, consider why a brand is speaking with you and not the 1,000 other more established agencies, and budget accordingly.”

+Lewis further warned not to “underestimate the difficulty of getting clients” when starting out, which is why building blocks like your marketing plan are critical.
 Once you have a few regular clients, you can politely and professionally request a testimonial or referral to keep expanding your client base through word-of-mouth recommendations.

 If you’re planning to help your clients with ad placements on television, radio shows, podcasts, blogs and news publications, you’ll need to start building a stable of media contacts.
 From these outlets, collect media kits that list advertising rates, demographics and specs so you know what kinds of campaigns might be appropriate for your clients to place there.

-Start reconnecting with contacts in your existing network.
+Also, start reconnecting with contacts in your existing network.
 Even if you don’t think the relationships will help you now, developing them can provide valuable opportunities, referrals or advice when you least expect it, Kovacevich noted.
 Don’t be afraid to leverage this support when necessary; many people in your network are likely willing to help, but you must make your needs known and invest effort in maintaining those connections.

 “Relationships are everything,” Lewis said.
 “As a new agency, you’re asking people to take a risk by working with an unproven entity.
 If you’re talking to people you’ve already built trust with in a previous role, they’ll be much more likely to give you a shot.”